prg-grp/website/_members/gigon.md

 teaser: >
-    I hold a Bachelor of Arts in Economics from the University of St. Gallen and currently study a Bachelor of Science in Computer Science at the ETH Zurich.
+    I hold a Bachelor of Arts in Economics from the University of St. Gallen and am currently pursuing a Bachelor of Science in Computer Science at ETH Zurich.
-    In the Programming Group I deepen my computer science research expertise since fall 2022 and contribute to programming in the Metaverse and automated testing techniques for modern Infrastructure as Code programs.
+    I joined the Programming Group in Fall 2022, where I contribute to programming in the Metaverse as well as automated testing techniques for modern Infrastructure as Code programs.

 profile:
     name: BA Quentin Gigon